Problematy/goodmap/docs/http-api.rst

    * - ``200``
      - ``{"message": "Location suggested"}``
    * - ``400``
-     - Invalid location data, malformed JSON, or a payload that is too large or too deeply nested
+     - Invalid location data, a missing or malformed ``location`` field, a rejected photo, or a payload that is too deeply nested
+   * - ``413``
+     - The whole request body exceeded
+       :ref:`the request size cap <api-request-size>`
    * - ``500``
      - Something failed while storing or notifying

+**Photo uploads.** The ``photo`` part is optional; a suggestion without one is accepted.
-**Photo uploads.** Use ``multipart/form-data`` with a ``photo`` file part; other fields are sent as form fields, with lists and objects JSON-encoded per field.
-Photos must be **JPEG** and at most **5 MB**; anything else is rejected with ``400`` and a message naming the allowed formats.
-The photo is attached to the notification, not stored as map data.
+The accepted formats and size limit come from the ``ATTACHMENT`` config key, which defaults to **JPEG only, up to 5 MiB** (:ref:`config-attachment`).
+A photo that fails either check is rejected with ``400`` and a message naming the allowed formats and limit, e.g. ``Invalid photo.
+Allowed formats: jpeg, jpg.
+Max size: 5MiB.`` The photo is attached to the notification, not stored as map data.

+.. _api-request-size:

+**Request size cap.** The app sets ``MAX_CONTENT_LENGTH`` to the configured attachment limit plus 100 KB of headroom for the form fields and multipart framing.
+A body over that is refused with ``413`` before it is read into memory.
+Raising ``ATTACHMENT.max_size`` raises this cap with it, so the two cannot drift apart.

 .. note::

-   Payloads are parsed with hard limits to keep hostile input cheap to reject: at most 50 KB per JSON value, nesting no deeper than arrays/objects of primitives, 1000 characters per string, 100 array items, 50 object keys.
+   The ``location`` field is parsed with hard limits to keep hostile input cheap to
+   reject: at most 50 KB of JSON, nesting no deeper than arrays/objects of primitives, 1000 characters per string, 100 array items, 50 object keys.
+Exceeding any of them gives ``400 {"message": "Invalid request: JSON payload too complex or too large"}``.
    Legitimate points are nowhere near these.

 ``POST /api/report-location``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~